Search for exotic Higgs boson decays H $\to$ $\mathcal{AA}$ with $\mathcal{AA}$ $\to$ $\gamma\gamma$ in events with a semi-merged topology in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 For the background model, a systematic uncertainty is assigned to account for potential mismodeling of the expected background shape.
 As described in Section~\ref{sec:bkgval}, the residual differences between the observed and expected distributions in the \masb region are fitted along each mass axis using Chebyshev polynomials: second order in \mam and third order in \mar.
 Each polynomial coefficient defines an independent variation, where the full correction associated with that coefficient is applied as an up or down shift relative to the nominal 2D background template, thereby producing the alternative templates used as the background shape systematic variations in the final fit.
+The impact of these background modeling uncertainties on the limits is subdominant compared to the statistical uncertainty of the background template.